TalariaSoftware/ncmanager-help/minutes/introduction.md

 that met.[^ronr4842]
 For neighborhood councils,
 that is going to be
+the governing board or
 a committee
-of the neighborhood council
+of the neighborhood council.
-or the governing board.

 The minutes should indicate
 if the meeting